ignpaub/privateCompany_codeEvaluation/README.md

 # Teach and repeat trajectory using a Turtlebot3 Waffle Pi
-‭C++ coding evaluation for Senior Robotics Sofrware Engineer at Intermodalics (Leuven, Belgium).
+‭Time limited C++ coding evaluation for Senior Robotics Sofrware Engineer at Intermodalics (Leuven, Belgium).

 # Requirements
 Even though there is a Dockerfile to build and run the program, it works in Ubuntu 24.04.3 LTS and ROS 2 Jazzy.